mccraigmccraig/todos_mcp/README.md

-The `Yield` effect lets the conversation **suspend** waiting for user input or tool execution, then **resume** when results are available. `Reader` provides constant config, while `State` manages mutable message history (captured by EffectLogger for cold resume).
+The `Yield` effect lets the conversation **suspend** waiting for user input or tool execution, then **resume** when results are available. `Reader` provides constant config, while `State` manages mutable message history.
 This is a natural fit for Phoenix LiveView's message-based architecture—no callbacks, no state machines, just a straightforward loop that suspends and resumes.

 ### Voice Control